 Are you old enough to remember this McGovern proposal?
 I am, and so are the guys at the Powerline blog:

 George McGovern, who was crushed by Richard Nixon in a landslide in 1972, has gone down in history as one of our most feckless Presidential candidates.
-McGovern ran on a far-left platform that included a proposal that at the time was deemed risible--the "demogrant."
+McGovern ran on a far-left platform that included a proposal that at the time was deemed risible—the "demogrant."
 The demogrant program was simple: the federal government would write a check for $1,000 to every American.
-In 1972, that idea was so widely ridiculed as over-the-top pandering, as well as economically pointless--even Hubert Humphrey savaged it--that McGovern quietly abandoned the idea.But the demogrant has returned!
+In 1972, that idea was so widely ridiculed as over-the-top pandering, as well as economically pointless—even Hubert Humphrey savaged it—that McGovern quietly abandoned the idea.But the demogrant has returned!
 Today, Hillary Clinton unveiled her own demogrant proposal: every newborn American baby will get a birthday present from the federal government in the form of a $5,000 check.
 Buying votes, I guess, is something that never goes out of style.Power Line: The Second Coming of George McGovern

 I was struck by a line later in the item, where it`s noted that Hillary

 "apparently first sketched it out in her 2006 speech to the Democratic Leadership Council unveiling the DLC`s American Dream Initiative.
 In that speech she proposed "providing a baby bond to each of the 4 million children born in America every year, a $500 savings bond at birth and again at age 10."

 Couldn`t they limit it to American kids?
 And then I remembered, each of the 4 million children born in America every year is an American citizen,

-And that`s going to be a continuing problem for programs to help the poor in America--they won`t generate a lot of enthusiasm if they`re seen as programs for transferring money from one ethnic group to another.
+And that`s going to be a continuing problem for programs to help the poor in America—they won`t generate a lot of enthusiasm if they`re seen as programs for transferring money from one ethnic group to another.
 Hillary unveiled this proposal at a forum hosted by the Congressional Black Caucus.
 It would go over well with La Raza, too.
-White voters--not so much.
+White voters—not so much.